madrilene/eleventy-excellent/readme.md

 # Eleventy starter

-Very opiniated Eleventy starter based on the workflow suggested by Andy Bell's <https://buildexcellentwebsit.es/>.
+Opiniated but easy to use Eleventy starter, based on the workflow suggested by Andy Bell's buildexcellentwebsit.es.
+If you end up using this starter, [feel free to send me a link](mailto:hola@lenesaile.com), I'd love to see it!
+Let me know if you miss any features.
+Currently in planning are automatically generated OpenGraph images (as fallback) and mode.

 - [Eleventy starter](#eleventy-starter)
   - [Preview](#preview)